glibsonoran/Plush-for-ComfyUI/README.md

 ***************
 ### Plush contains two OpenAI enabled nodes:

-**Style Prompt**: Takes your prompt and the art style you specify and generates a prompt from ChatGPT3 or 4 that Stable Diffusion can use to generate an image in that style.
+**Style Prompt**: Takes your: Text prompt, your image, or your text prompt and image, and the art style you specify and generates a prompt from ChatGPT3 or 4 that Stable Diffusion can use to generate an image in that style.

 **OAI Dall_e 3**:  Takes your prompt and parameters and produces a Dall_e3 image in ComfyUI.